 We get this question a lot from couples who are on the fence about eloping.

-Thanks to the help of our photographer friends over at our Wandering Weddings Photographer Facebook group, we were able to compile 25 moments that define elopements and explain why couples decide to elope.
+Thanks to the help of our photographer friends, we were able to compile 25 moments that define elopements and explain why couples decide to elope.

 Elopements are not stressful when you compare them to traditional weddings.
 You don’t have to worry about inviting certain people or what color napkins you’ll be putting on your table!